Kingdoms of the Dump: Plot

 The game is set in the "Lands of Fill", made up of five and a half kingdoms.
 The king of one of the kingdoms, Garbagia, has been "trashpicked", and a disgraced squire, Dustin Binsley, is blamed for it.
 He must embark on a mission across the kingdoms of the Lands of Fill to rescue the King, clear his name and uncover the evil organization trying to destroy the kingdoms.
-Dustin, the trashcan knight, is accompanied on his journey by his best friend, Ratavia, librarian Walker Jacket, bard Lute, laundromancer Cerulean, and master of disguise Musk.
-Along his journey Dustin and his party must also stop the Toxic Grimelin Army and prevent the Lands of Fill from war.
+Dustin, the trashcan knight, is accompanied on his journey by his best friend Ratavia, librarian Walker Jacket, bard Lute, laundromancer Cerulean, and master of disguise Musk.
+Along his journey, Dustin and his party must also stop Lord 8 Ball and the Toxic Grimelin Army from destroying the Lands of Fill.

 Development and release

 Development of Kingdoms of the Dump began in 2016 by Roach Games, made up of pseudonymous developers Roach and Everdredd.
 Roach had initially been working on an EarthBound fangame titled Eagleland for several years before cancelling it and assembling a new team for an original IP.
 Roach and Everdredd both work as custodians full-time and funded the game's development out-of-pocket until July 2019, when they launched a Kickstarter crowdfunding campaign.
 The campaign officially launched on July 15, 2019, with a goal of $60,000, and was successfully funded, with a final pledge count of $76,560.

 Roach primarily took inspiration from several role-playing games on the SNES, including but not limited to EarthBound, Chrono Trigger, Super Mario RPG, and Final Fantasy VI.
 Roach and Everdredd's custodial professions inspired the theming of the game as well.
 The game's art was developed by DM404 using a combination of Microsoft Paint, Adobe Photoshop, and GraphicsGale.

 The game's music was primarily composed by Bobby Ghostly, with guest composer William Kage handling music engineering using SNES soundfonts.
 Composer Hiroki Kikuta composed a guest track for the game's soundtrack as well, following the Kickstarter campaign reaching one of its stretch goals.

 Kingdoms of the Dump was developed using the Godot game engine, version 2.1.
 The game has controller support.
 The game released on Windows, macOS and Linux via Steam on November 18, 2025; Roach has stated the game will not be exclusive to the Epic Games Store.